-I met Paddy O’Sullivan in the mid 1980’s at La Honda’s Apple Jacks, a favorite hangout for all the local Santa Cruz mountain folks and many Bay Area adventurers.
-My girlfriend Syd and I would walk in and find an empty booth along the wall near the shuffle board and enjoy a brew.
-Often, we would welcome the company of a transplant from the North Beach beat poets of the 1950’s: Patty O’Sullivan.
-We would make room for Paddy and order a beer for him and we would talk with Paddy and listen to his stories.
-He seemed quite enamored with Syd and would recite poems for her.
+I met Paddy O’Sullivan in the mid-1980s at La Honda’s Apple Jacks, a popular spot for all the local Santa Cruz mountain folks and many Bay Area adventurers.
+My girlfriend, Syd, and I would walk into AJ’s and find an empty booth along the wall near the shuffle board and enjoy a beer.
+Often, we would welcome the company of a beat poet from San Francisco’s North Beach: Paddy O’Sullivan.
+We would make room for Paddy and order a beer for him.
+It was really interesting to talk with Paddy and listen to his stories.
+He was quite smitten with Syd and would recite poems for her.

-In the late 1950’s, he wrote “Weep not my Children”, a poetic pamphlet containing several of his poems.
+In the late 1950s, he wrote a poetic pamphlet called “Weep not my Children,” which included several of his poems.
 I still have a signed copy.
-I remember him caring around a little note pad in his pocket.
-He would thumb through and quote from various writings.
-Sometimes he would write something down.
-That notepad seemed to always be a part of him.
+I remember him always carrying around a small notebook in his pocket.
+He would flip through it and quote from various writings.
+Sometimes he would even write something down.
+That notebook seemed to be a constant companion for him.

-Wes Rose, one of our University Park neighbors, remembers Paddy well.
-He met Paddy in La Honda.
-Wes says that a women, Barbara Lutz, had a used clothing store and she brought Paddy to La Honda in the late 1970s..
-She later opened a dry goods store in La Honda.
-Meanwhile, Paddy seemed to bounce between North Beach where he had a lot of friends in there and then back down to La Honda.
-Wes remembers many years ago when he was up in SF near City Lights bookstore and Vesuvio’s when he spotted a group poster of North Beach poets up on the bar’s bulletin board.
-As Wes looked at the poster closer and closer he realized that one of them was Paddy.
-Wes some how managed to get the poster and gave it to Betty Nogues who in turn gave it to Paddy.
+Wes Rose, a neighbor of ours in University Park, has a great memory of Paddy.
+They met in La Honda.
+Wes says a woman named Barbara Lutz had a used clothing store and brought Paddy to La Honda in the late 1970s.
+She later opened a dry goods store there.
+Meanwhile, Paddy seemed to move between North Beach, where he had many friends, and back to La Honda.
+Wes remembers a long time ago when he was in San Francisco near City Lights bookstore and Vesuvio’s.
+He saw an old poster of North Beach poets on the Vesuvio’s bulletin board.
+As he looked closer, he realized that one of the poets was Paddy.
+Somehow, he managed to get the poster and gave it to Betty Nogues, who then gave it to Paddy.
 Betty remembers this too.
-I am not sure what happened to that poster after Paddy got it.
+I’m not sure what happened to that poster after Paddy got it.

-Wes remembers Paddy was renown for telling stories.
-Paddy told Wes that he had Jack and Jackie Kennedy over to his New York City apartment for dinner.
-Evidently, Paddy’s wife was a classmate of Jackie’s and they stayed in contact.
-I assume that the timing of this was probably in the early to mid 1950’s.
-Paddy had some amazing stories about his life.
+Wes recalled that Paddy was famous for his storytelling.
+Paddy shared that he had Jack and Jackie Kennedy over to his New York City apartment for dinner.
+Apparently, Paddy’s wife was a classmate of Jackie’s, and they stayed in touch.
+I reckon this happened in the early to mid-1950s.
+Paddy had some incredible stories about his life.

-Another story Paddy’s told Syd and me, was that he was part of the Little Rascals – Our Gang series.
-I have researched this several times and have not been able to validate the story, although his age matched that of actors in the series.
-It may have been he was an uncredited extra or had a stage name.
+Another tale Paddy told Syd and me was that he was part of the Little Rascals – Our Gang series.
+I’ve looked into this a few times, but I haven’t been able to confirm the story, even though his age matched that of the actors in the series.
+It might have been he was an uncredited extra or had a stage name.

 References